Stay Connected for Research, Insights & Resources on Girls, Youth Culture & Adolescent Development

 October is Domestic Violence Awareness Month Dating abuse is a very serious issue that can happen to anyone regardless of age, race, ethnicity, religion, sexual orientation, socioeconomic background, etc. With the heightened attention to dating abuse in the news and everyday conversations after the highly publicized incident involving Chris Brown and Rihanna, it is especially important to dispel myths that perpetuate stereotypes and make it difficult for young women and girls to speak out and … [Read more...]

 This Dr. Carla.com web site contains messages about health and sexuality that may not be suitable for all audiences.
 If you are not seeking such information or may be offended by such information, please exit this web site.
 This Website and its content is for educational and informational purposes only and is not a substitute for professional medical, psychological, or any other health care advice, examination, diagnosis or treatment.
 Consult your physician or other professional health care provider for specific medical or psychological advice, diagnosis, or treatment.
 Never delay in seeking or disregard any medical, psychological, or other health care advice because of information on this site.
 You should call 9-1-1 if you think you may have a medical or psychological emergency.
-More information.
+Emergency Mental Health Resources.